-The Aqua String Band was founded with the intent of participating in the annual Philadelphia Mummers' New Year's Parade.
+The Aqua String Band is an all-volunteer string band, best known for our participation in Philadelphia's annual Mummers Parade.
 The Band was organized on April 2, 1920 by Elmer W. Leyrer and Fred J. Kesel, Sr. and incorporated into the String Band Association in 1945.
-It was Mr. Kesel who first introduced the glockenspiel (bells) into the Mummers' Parade where they have remained a constant fixture ever since.
+It was Mr. Kesel who first introduced the glockenspiel (bells) into the Mummers' Parade where it has remained a constant fixture ever since.

 The Band travels extensively throughout the country entertaining millions of viewers, parade goers, and concert attendees.
 In addition to Philadelphia area parades, private events and concerts, other notable performances include participating in the second largest St Patrick's Day Parade in the country in Holyoke, Massachusetts, the Coney Island Mermaid Parade, the Baltimore's Mayor's Christmas Parade, and both Pittsburgh's and East Longmeadow, Massachusetts’ 4th of July Parades.
 The Band has even traveled to Germany and appeared in numerous Fasching (Carnival) parades and celebrations throughout the country.